-This blog post is the first in our series on the new CNPS Consulting Botanist Certification.
-In the coming weeks, we’ll be addressing some of the top questions we’re hearing about the certification effort to date.
-Today’s post starts with the Why.
+In this post, we’re discussing the new CNPS Consulting Botanist Certification, starting with Why.
 Why do we need certification, and why should someone go to the trouble of getting certified?

 To help answer this question, we spoke with Dan Klemann, deputy director of long range planning for the Santa Barbara County Planning and Development Department.
 Dan has been instrumental in working with two of the most forward-thinking planning departments in the state and shares his perspective on challenges and possible solutions toward effective environmental review in the planning process.

 Talent to Task

 A consulting botanist is a Swiss Army Knife of expertise.
 Seasoned consultants combine extensive knowledge in plant science, public policy, survey skills, and even cartography – all of which someone might learn in college, but none of which are combined into a cohesive degree program.
 Only in the field do consulting botanists develop the combined and applied experience needed to inform sound land-use decision-making.

 So when a development proposal crosses the desk of a county agency, how do those employees know whether the accompanying environmental assessment is trustworthy and complete, or whether a truly qualified professional completed it?
 And, for well-meaning biologists and botanists, how do they get the support they need to conduct the most thorough reviews possible?